congto/ktos-108/Lab_02_Managing_Users_With_Keystone.md

 - create a new role 'serious'
   - how do you make this role "meaningful"
 - associate the new role with the admin user and admin project

+Hint: where might one find a policy.json file and modify it's contents?

 ```
 openstack domain